Prosp3r/gotv/README.md

 + Voter registeration
 + Acquisition of voters cards
-+ Problem reporting where obstacles are thrown in their way with evidence gathering and easy means to share issues with appropriate Government agency with follow up features.
++ Issue reporting with evidence gathering coupled with easy ways to share issues with the appropriate Government agency.
++ Follow up features for reoprted issues.
 + Getting out to vote
 + Independent reporting
 + Result tallying